-- Class I recall: A situation in which there is a reasonable probability that the use of exposure to a violative product will cause serious adverse health consequences or death.
-An example of this type of recall would be a food that contained botunlinum toxin, a food with undeclared allergens, or a label mix-up on a life-saving drug.
+- Class I recall: A situation in which there is a reasonable probability that the use of or exposure to a violative product will cause serious adverse health consequences or death.
+An example of this type of recall would be a food that contained botulinum toxin, food with undeclared allergens, or a label mix-up on a life-saving drug.

 - Class II recall: A situation in which the use of or exposure to a violative product may cause temporary or medically reversible adverse health consequences or where the probability of serious adverse health consequences is remote.
 An example of this type of recall would be a drug that is under-strength but is not used to treat a life-threatening situation.

 The FDA seeks publicity about a product and drug recall only when it believes the public needs to be alerted to a serious hazard.
 When a recalled product has been widely distributed, the news media is often used as it can reach large numbers of people.
-The FDA website offers e-mail alerts.
-It also has accounts on Facebook and Twitter.
+The FDA website also offers e-mail alerts and has accounts on Facebook and Twitter.
 Attorney ads are also commonly used to announce recalls to the public.